Dharani8713/Dharani8713.github.io/README.md

 JavaScript: For interactive features and dynamic content.

-[Add any other technologies, frameworks, or libraries you used, e.g., React, Tailwind CSS, etc.]

 ✨ Features
 Responsive Design: The website is fully responsive and looks great on all devices, from desktops to mobile phones.